Story Behind the Song: Carrie Underwood, ‘Undo It’

 I mean, who would have thought?
 How do you write that down on paper?
 It was something that it didn’t take that long to write, and it’s so much fun to sing on stage, and people get into it.
 If you listen to it twice, you know all the words!
 We had a lot of fun with it.

-So much fun that the foursome wrote another song that is also featured on Carrie’s ‘Play On’ album.
-“We wrote ‘Mama’s Song’ and ‘Undo It’ in the same couple of days,” Carrie says, “so it was really cool to have two completely different songs from the same group of people and the same energy going on in the same room.
+We wrote “Mama’s Song” and “Undo It” in the same couple of days, so it was really cool to have two completely different songs from the same group of people and the same energy going on in the same room.